-The one and only Scottish International Storytelling Festival (SISF) is coming back to Edinburgh this October with the brand new theme Keep It Lit, bringing the art of telling stories to one place.
-With over 240 events overall and 145 free events, the festival is bringing back the stories forgotten, with the hopes to help ease the difficult year.
-SISF will be opening its doors on October 14 and last until Halloween, October 31.
+The one and only Scottish International Storytelling Festival (SISF) is coming back to Edinburgh this October with the brand new theme Right To Be Human, 75th Anniversary of the Universal Declaration of Human Rights, bringing the art of telling stories to one place.
+With over 240 events overall and 145 free events, the festival is bringing back the stories forgotten, with the hopes of helping ease the difficult year.
+SISF will be opening its doors on October 13 and last until just before Halloween, October 29.

 The wide range of events will also include cosy evening sessions with storytellers and musicians at Netherbow Theatre.
 And all around Edinburgh, examining our landscape and the climate emergency, rekindling lost myths and celebrating women’s position in Scotland’s oral storytelling tradition.

-If this sounds like the festival for you, you can get your tickets here.
+If this sounds like a festival for you, you can get your tickets and browse the programme here.